YevgeniyEngineer/LiDAR-Processing-V2/README.md

 ## Point Cloud Data Format

 Prior to processing point cloud is converted from unorganized to organized.
-The approximate ring partitioning scheme is used to cluster rings, approximating the natural Velodyne HDL-64E as closely as possible.
+The approximate ring partitioning scheme is used to cluster rings, approximating the natural Velodyne HDL-64E scan pattern as closely as possible.

 ![ring-partitioning](https://github.com/YevgeniyEngineer/LiDAR-Processing-V2/blob/main/images/ring_partitioning.png)